afrazkhan/opstools/README.md

 opstools aws nuke -d --et Terraform --ea 'arn:aws:s3:::foobar'
 ```

-Service types can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) (click on your region). `AWS::` is prepended for convenience, so for example you need only supply `Lambda::Function` rather than `AWS::Lambda::Function`.
+Service types can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) (click on your region).

 `--explore` is a special flag which can be used to find resources even if they are not tagged.
 It does not link directly to the delete function, but could be used to find a list of resources that could be fed in for deletion with the `--include-arn` option.
 It is more strict with resource type specification in that you must correctly capitalise, and provide the `AWS::` prefix: